jmcheon/jmcheon.github.io/_posts/2023-03-14-expectSimpleDirective.md

 ---

-# expectSimpleDirective method from Paser class
+# expectSimpleDirective method from Parser class

 "it is to check if there are any simple directives in a block directive and to parse them."